prithbi777/FoodiFast/README.md

 FoodiFast enables users to:
 - Browse food items by category
 - Add items to cart
-- Make secure payments via Stripe
+- Make secure payments via Razorpay
 - View order success page

 The system also includes an **Admin Dashboard** to manage food items.